 The Thirty-Six Stratagems by Peter Taylor

-Similar in nature to Sun Tzu's "The Art Of War", this is another ancient war-time strategy text that's a bit more Machiavellian in nature.
+Similar in nature to Sun Tzu's "The Art Of War", this is another ancient strategy text that's a bit more Machiavellian in nature.

 It offers great stories that give insight into the type of warfare that took place in the China during the Warring States Period, and the translation by Peter Taylor also includes anecdotes of how these strategies can be applied in daily business and modern life.